MEET OUR KEY PEOPLE

 Marmite, my iPod and sailing with the wind in my ‘hair’.

 In 1990 at the tender age of 16 Romanda joined the practice as a trainee administrative assistant on the Youth Training Scheme of the time.
-Romanda now acts as a Directors’ PA and entertainment organiser extraordinaire.
+Romanda now acts as PA to the Director’s and entertainment organiser extraordinaire.

 Three things Romanda cannot do without:

 Family & friends; cheese, wine & chocolate; mini-breaks (sorry, I couldn’t get it down to three, six will have to do)